Tips to Declutter Your Home

 Find the Best Home for Your Items

-Don’t feel guilty about getting rid of a large amount of your stuff—it certainly doesn’t need to go straight into the dumpster.
-See if you can sell any of your own furniture, art, or toys on Facebook Marketplace or Craigslist.
-Or even better: with the holiday season in full swing, consider donating your former valuables to a family in need!
+Don’t feel guilty about getting rid of a large amount of your stuff.
+It certainly doesn’t need to go straight into the dumpster.
+See if you can sell unwanted items on Facebook Marketplace, Craigslist, or consider donating your former valuables to a family in need!